Small business

 The American Express Blue Business Cash™ Card American Express · Good to excellent

 Small business 2% cash backA clean cash-back option for small businesses that spend within the 2% cap.
-2% cash back on eligible purchases up to the annual cap, then 1%.
+2% cash back on eligible purchases up to $50,000 per calendar year, then 1%.
 Offer varies by applicant. $0 Intro APR offer may be available.
 Variable APR; see issuer terms.
 The cap and foreign transaction fee matter for growing or international businesses.
-Issuer terms

 How to use the table